dCO2/blog-gh-pages/writing/index.md

 tags: test psychology
 ---

 > _Stomp!
 Stomp!
 Stomp! is the buzzing sound of depression in our modern time.
-What Frankinsteined this Monster?_ <br />
+What Frankensteined this Monster?_ <br />

 ## How depression?